What is Schizophrenia?

 We carefully tailor our research-supported programs and recovery experiences to each of our patients.
 The Phoenix Difference lets you know that we don’t hold back in our work to create outcomes where both patients and their families leave with the skills and knowledge they need to live a meaningful life as they manage their mental health disorders.

-The Phoenix Recovery and Counseling Centers are driven by this guiding mission statement: “Empowering individuals and families suffering from addiction and mental health disorders, to celebrate life through lasting solutions.”
+The Phoenix Recovery Center is driven by this guiding mission statement: “Empowering individuals and families suffering from addiction and mental health disorders, to celebrate life through lasting solutions.”
 The Phoenix succeeds in providing effective treatment through various care options designed to meet an individual’s needs in whatever specific circumstances they face.
 These programs include Residential Treatment, Day Treatment, Intensive Outpatient (IOP) and General Outpatient (GOP).
 A weekly Alumni Support Meeting is also in place to give our alumni an ongoing support community.

 If you or a loved one is suffering from a mental illness and health disorder,